Contact WKW

 One of the main advantages of Depo-Provera is its high effectiveness.
 When used correctly, it prevents pregnancy over 99% of the time.
 Because it doesn’t require daily attention, it is convenient for people who may struggle with remembering to take a pill or use other methods of contraception consistently.

-Meningiomas often grow slowly, and many people with these tumors may not experience symptoms for years.
+Meningioma often grow slowly, and many people with these tumors may not experience symptoms for years.
 When symptoms do appear, they may include headaches, seizures, vision problems, memory loss, and neurological deficits such as weakness or numbness in limbs.

-Treatment options for meningiomas vary depending on tumor size, location, and symptoms.
+Treatment options for meningioma vary depending on tumor size, location, and symptoms.
 Small, asymptomatic tumors may be monitored with regular imaging, while larger or symptomatic tumors may require surgical removal.
 In cases where surgery is not feasible, radiation therapy or stereotactic radiosurgery may be used to control tumor growth.

 Indiana has a statute of limitations that requires a case be filed in a timely fashion.
 It is important that you act as soon as possible so that you can ensure you comply with your statute of limitations.

-If you or a loved one was diagnosed with meningioma after long-term use of Depo-Provera, you may be owed compensation for your suffering and medical costs.
+If you or a loved one was diagnosed with a brain meningioma after long-term use of Depo-Provera, you may be owed compensation for your suffering and medical costs.
 The team at WKW can work with you to try to get the compensation you deserve.
 Please call our office at (317) 920-6400 or fill out the form below to get answers to your questions.

 Table of Contents